ziyanglan0772/INST377-SP2021/README.md

 * Instead, you will need to add a remote to your code base, and publish your work there.

 #### In VSCode
-In your terminal window, in your copy of this repository (folder) - it should be called "INST377-SP2021":
+In your terminal window, in your copy of this repository (folder):
 * type `git remote -v` - this will list all the remote places you can save your code.
 It should list two repositories:
     * The course copy of this repo, called "upstream" - `upstream https://github.com/UMD-INST377/INST377-SP2021`
     * Your copy of this repo, called "origin" - `origin https://github.com/Your-Username/INST377-SP2021`